-If you learned to ride as a child there's a good chance you began your riding career on the back of a Shetland pony or a pony that was at least part-Shetland.
-Although diminutive, Shetlands are tough, wily, and strong.
-They're also smart, which means that for young riders and older handlers, they can still be a challenge.
-There's no disputing the cute factor, but don't let that fool you; these are hardy little critters are capable of outworking the largest draft horse.
+If you learned to ride a horse as a child, there's a good chance you started on the back of a Shetland pony (or a Shetland mix).
+Although diminutive, Shetlands are strong, intelligent, gentle, and a bit wily.
+There's also no disputing the cute factor, but don't let that fool you.
+These are hardy little ponies that are capable of outworking the largest draft horse.

 Colors and Markings

 Shetlands are almost every equine color, including pinto combinations (patches of white and any other color).
 But registered Shetlands cannot be leopard spotted like the Appaloosa.
 The most common coat colors include black, chestnut, gray, bay, brown, roan, palomino, buckskin, dun, cream, and champagne—with every variety of face and leg markings.

 It is said that pound for pound a Shetland pony can pull more weight than the enormous Clydesdale.
 Besides the immense strength in their small bodies, Shetland ponies also are known for their long lifespans, with many living more than 30 years.
 And, of course, they are highly recognizable for their short stature.
 Many other small breeds have Shetland ponies in their background, including the miniature horse, National and American show ponies, and the Falabella miniature horse.

 Diet and Nutrition

 It's far easier to overfeed a Shetland pony than to underfeed one.
 Because the breed evolved in such harsh conditions and had to search for nutrition, Shetlands can thrive on very little food.
 Rarely does a Shetland need grains or concentrates, which can lead to obesity.
 Good quality grass hay is ideal for them.